Nepetella Herb (Calamint) Organic Seed

 Calamint is a perennial herb and a member of the mint family.
 Great for the scented garden, it also attracts the attention of the local bee population.

-This low-growing herb has pleasant mint-scented leaves, and its tiny but profuse white or pale lilac flowers appear in late summer to fall, bearing its flowers on long stalks.
+Nepetilla is a low-growing herb that has pleasant mint-scented leaves, and its tiny but profuse white or pale lilac flowers appear in late summer to fall, bearing its flowers on long stalks.

 Both this and the Common Calamint seem to have been used indifferently in the old practice of medicine.